andrewblackmon/culture/benefits.md

 **Stock options**

-We believe that everyone on the team deserves to receive a portion of ownership in the company.
+We believe that our full-time team members deserve to receive a portion of ownership in the company.
 Part of the benefit of working at TBT is that you’re given stock options and have a stake in the company.
 When the company does well, you will do well.

 **Friday lunch**